 While technological capacity improved on the national scale, the majority of Korean regions suffered from a decrease in R&D productivity over time that was largely attributable to a decrease in the catch-up effect.

 Through exploitative strategies, Korean regions can enhance the catching-up to best practice in order to reach the efficiency frontier.
 Direct technical imports and complementary R&D to intensify absorptive capacity would be helpful in bridging the interregional gap in R&D efficiency and strengthen the entire country’s scientific and technological competitiveness.
+Policy interventions to grow the quantity of GRIs on a regional scale and to rev up the quantity of industrial R&D organisations under the financial constraint are expected to lead to the improvement of the catch-up effect.

 In spite of these important findings, this study has some limitations, which suggest new avenues for future studies.
 First, because of the lack of access to long-term historical data, this study investigated the regional R&D patterns for only five years.
 Longer time series data may provide more comprehensive guidance for mid- and long-term regional R&D policy planning.
 Second, other intermediate variables should be considered within the regional knowledge production environments.
 Such factors (e.g. types of R&D performers, regional strategic industries, and R&D stages) can provide multifaceted insights into regional R&D phenomena.
 Third, the scope of this study was restricted to Korea.
 A cross-country analysis using the Organization for Economic Cooperation and Development (OECD) members may aid in capturing the position of Korean regions on the supranational scale.
 Lastly, investigations of the effect of other factors (e.g. partner accessibility, demographic changes, and industrial shifts) on static and dynamic R&D efficiency could help clarify particular causes and specify policy implications.
 Despite these limitations, this study highlights one of key issues regarding balanced regional development of Korea by specifically evaluating the differences in the regional R&D efficiencies.
 Methodologically, the nonparametric quantitative methods used in this study illustrate a possible approach for comparing interregional innovation performance on a national scale for countries with a small number of regions.

-Acknowledgements ─ The authors thank Min-Ho So, Korea Advanced Institute of Science and Technology for obtaining the statistics on SCIE publications.
+Acknowledgements ─ The authors thank Dr. Min-Ho So, the Korea Advanced Institute of Science and Technology, for obtaining the statistics on SCIE publications.
+Also, the authors are grateful for the constructive suggestions given by our reviewers and the journal editor.

 REFERENCES